petrosDemetrakopoulos/SIR.js/README.md

 * beta: The parameter controlling how often a susceptible-infected contact results in a new infection
 * gamma: The rate an infected recovers and moves into the resistant phase

-It return an array of objects that contain S,I and R values for each moment.
+It returns an array of objects that contain S,I and R values for each moment.

 ```printChart()``` function prints an ASCII chart for each one of the S,I,R variables